apache/flink/docs/content/docs/ops/state/state_backends.md

 It is also recommended to set [managed memory]({{< ref "docs/deployment/memory/mem_setup_tm" >}}#managed-memory) to zero.
 This will ensure that the maximum amount of memory is allocated for user code on the JVM.

+Unlike EmbeddedRocksDBStateBackend, the HashMapStateBackend stores data as objects on the heap so that it is unsafe to reuse objects.

 ### The EmbeddedRocksDBStateBackend

 The EmbeddedRocksDBStateBackend holds in-flight data in a [RocksDB](http://rocksdb.org) database